Hormones

 Cool Down for Better Sleep

 Hot flashes are one of the worst menopause symptoms, and we all know how vital good sleep is for our health and well-being.
-A cool room also promotes better sleep quality - somewhere between 16-18 degrees Celsius (61-64 degrees Fahrenheit) [5].
-If you're struggling with hot flashes or you just tend to run hot at night, consider investing in cooling technologies like a ChiliPad which was a major help during my menopause!
+A cool room also promotes better sleep quality - somewhere between 16-18 degrees Celsius (61-64 degrees Fahrenheit) is the sweet spot [6].
+If you're struggling with hot flashes or you just tend to run hot at night, consider investing in cooling technologies like a ChiliPad, which was a major help during my menopausal transition!

 Boost Your Magnesium Intake

-Magnesium is crucial for sleep, mood regulation, and bone health, and many of us don't get enough of it.
-Unfortunately, levels also decrease with menopause so it becomes even more important to increase your intake [6].
+Magnesium is crucial for sleep, mood regulation, and bone health, and many of us don't get enough of it due to soil depletion.
+Unfortunately, levels also decrease with menopause so it becomes even more important to increase your intake [8].

-Consider taking a 200 mg capsule of magnesium glycinate before bed - the recommended daily allowance (RDA) is around 270 mg for women.
+Consider taking a 200 mg dose of magnesium glycinate before bed (I love Nutri Advanced MegaMag Powder) - the recommended daily allowance (RDA) is around 270 mg for women.
 You can also increase your magnesium intake through diet.
-Good sources include dark leafy greens, nuts, avocados, oily fish, and 80% dark chocolate or raw cacao.
+Good sources include dark leafy greens, nuts, avocados, oily fish, and 80% dark chocolate, or raw cacao.

 The Vital Role of Vitamin D